Azure/simdem/examples/simdem1/README.md

 * [prereq-processed](./prereq-processed.md)

-By this point, the prerequisites have either run or have passed their validation
+By this point, the prerequisites have either run or have passed their validation.

 # Did our prerequisites run?